ansys/pyscadeone/doc/source/api/svc/simdata.rst

 * Support of all Swan types, imported types (stored as a byte array) and combinations of them (native support of Variants & Groups).

   * Data support: structure, table (when the table size is a static constant), enum, string.
-  * Limitations: partial data are not supported.
+  * Limitations: partial data is not supported.
 All values of a complex type must be given.

 * The variables are organized as a tree of <scope>/<scope>/…/<variable>, each scope and variable has an optional Swan kind: sensors, inputs, outputs, probes, assume, guarantee and so on.
 * Possibility to specify a *repetition* of a signal or part of it.
 * Possibility to open an existing file for modification: elements, types and values.

-Design Principles
+Design principles
 -----------------

 - A file of binary format does not allow a value conversion to or from string.
 - The values are stored as their binary representation in memory: no structured representation of composite values.
 - The values sequences are compressed using the zlib data-compression library.
-- The file size has no limit (more than 4GB): use of 64 bits positions and C APIs for seek in file.
+- The file size has no limit (more than 4 GB): use of 64 bits positions and C APIs for seek in file.
 - The entire file content is not loaded in memory when opening: the data is read in file only on demand.
 - The file content is not entirely rewritten on disk when closing: incremental read and write operations.